 Thus, investing is one sure way of creating passive income.

-This means that when you invest, you buy something that not only increases in value but also generates passive income overtime.
+This means that when you invest, you buy something that not only increases in value but also generates recurring income overtime.

 Saving Vs Investing: What’s the Difference?